cancode-teacher/cancode-teacher.github.io/README.md

     - To check if git is successfully installed run `git --status` in a terminal window and you should receive no errors.
 - [ ] Connected your GitHub account locally to your Visual Studio Code (VS Code) application locally on your computer.
     - Instructions can be found [here](https://docs.google.com/document/d/1hTkHmgCNoTUHbfrvgz3lyJJSSyedE-WCtPm1CwwXINU/edit?usp=sharing).
+- [ ] You should have a finished `index.html` file.
+    - You can find what content you should have on this [instructor copy](https://github.com/cancode-teacher/cancode-teacher.github.io/blob/main/index.html).
-- [ ] You should have an `index.html` file with the content of your first page.
+- [ ] You should have an `style.css` file with all the styling of your website pages.
+    - You can find what content you should have on this [instructor copy](https://github.com/cancode-teacher/cancode-teacher.github.io/blob/main/style.css).
+- [ ] You should have a finished `facts.html` file.
+    - You can find what content you should have on this [instructor copy](https://github.com/cancode-teacher/cancode-teacher.github.io/blob/main/facts.html).
+- [ ] You should have a finished `gallery.html` file.
-    - You can find what content you should have on this instructor copy.
+    - You can find what content you should have on this [instructor copy](https://github.com/cancode-teacher/cancode-teacher.github.io/blob/main/gallery.html).
-- [ ] You should have an `style.css` file with with a background colour set for your home page.
+- [ ] You should have created a `gallery_script.js` file with an array of photos for yoru gallery page.
-    - You can find what content you should have on this instructor copy.
+    - You can find what content you should have on this [instructor copy](https://github.com/cancode-teacher/cancode-teacher.github.io/blob/main/gallery_script.js).
 - [ ] All your latest copies of all your files should be pushed to your GitHub repo.
     - Slides explaining how to push your local changes to GitHub can be found [here](https://docs.google.com/presentation/d/1U6H50SpssIJvuaItJ_Xgni3MShopDrw0rqbeLyGKt88/edit?usp=sharing).
     - If your changes have successfully been pushed you should be able to see your website in the browser using the link `https://<your_github_username>.github.io` (with your GitHub username in the placeholder).